 “I really enjoyed this title… once I hit page 2, I was hooked.
 Denise Vega has a talent for channeling a teen girl in her most vulnerable state, but still infuses strength and heart into the character.
 Loved it.” – A Patchwork of Books

 Whether you’re a student writing a book report, reading the book for a book club, or using it in an educational setting, we have the resources for you!

-Students Get more info for your book report.
+Readers Get more info for your book report.

-Readers Get discussion questions.
+Book Clubs Get discussion questions.

 Educators Get unit plans for the classroom.